Cumbria coal mine: What is the controversy about?

 What about the jobs?

 The firm says the mine will create 500 jobs, but sceptics think that's exaggerated.
-Unemployment in the area is less than the national average, but the mine has been championed by local MP Trudy Harrison, who is the prime minister's parliamentary private secretary.
-She won't discuss the mine with the BBC.

-An independent report next month will outline opportunities for Cumbrian clean jobs in areas like renewables, recycling and public transport.
-But these may look uncertain compared with hundreds of jobs in a mine.
+Unemployment in the area is lower than the national average, but over 40 Conservative MPs have signed a letter in support of the mine.

 Are other countries facing the same dilemmas?

 Every nation accepts that carbon emissions should be cut immediately.
-But countries with valuable fossil fuel reserves don't want to abandon them and the jobs they sustain - even if renewables technologies may be creating more jobs elsewhere.
+But countries with valuable fossil fuel reserves don't want to abandon them and the jobs they sustain - even if renewable technologies may create more jobs elsewhere.

 This applies to China and the US - where President Biden has not banned fracking.
 The UK is phasing out coal for electricity from 2024 but ministers suggest there's still a case for producing suitable coal for steel.